 - Account Name: This is the name of the account, which is usually the name of the account holder.

 - Account Status: The current status of the account is displayed here - clicking the status will open the Edit Account menu.

 - Account Type: The type of the account is displayed here - clicking the type will open the Edit Account menu.

 - Account ID: The ID of the account - this is different than the ID of the account's primary contact.

 - Location: The serviceable address associated with the account is displayed here.

 - Email: The email address of the account's primary contact is listed here.

-- Edit Menu: Clicking "Edit" will display the Edit Account window, and clicking the arrow on the menu will display the options to start a call log, moving an IP assignment, linking a parent account, and disconnecting the account.
+- Edit Menu: Clicking "Edit" will display the Edit Account window, and clicking the arrow on the menu will display additional options, such as adding a call log, moving an IP assignment, linking a parent account, and disconnecting the account.

 The Overview tab provides a quick glance of numerous important details of an account, from scheduled events to the total balance due.
 It is the tab that is displayed by default when you first navigate into an account and contains many actions that can be performed on the account.

 - Due Now: The account's currently due total is displayed here, along with the total balance on the account and any available credits that could be applied to the account.